IgorSondors/LaTeX_CV_template/README.md

 [Research engineer][Nov 2016 to Jan 2017]

 \begin{itemize}
-\item I researched structure regularity and optical properties of nano wires which were grown at silicon and sapphire substrates.
-Also I was taking part in growing nano crystals on silicon and sapphire substrates and processed data on luminescence spectra which was near to the theme of my diploma.
-My experience at this job was only for two months because I had to quit my job and focus on my diploma.
-Also I was working at I Physical lab and II Physical lab as a student and taking part in the \href{https://pureportal.spbu.ru/ru/projects/modeling-of-formation-of-iiiv-nanowirebased-heterostructures-for-information-technologies-and-high-performance-computing(3d53fa04-1848-44ed-866c-2e067cc45b28).html}{research of GaN heterostructures}.
+\item Studied the structural integrity and optical properties of nanowires, closely related to the topic of my thesis.
+Participated in the growth of GaN crystals on silicon and sapphire substrates.
+Took part in a \href{https://pureportal.spbu.ru/en/projects/modeling-of-formation-of-iiiv-nanowirebased-heterostructures-for-information-technologies-and-high-performance-computing(3d53fa04-1848-44ed-866c-2e067cc45b28).html}{grant-funded research project}.
 \end{itemize}

 \section{Education}